frontenddogma/web-development-glossary/manuscript/i.md

 Input/Output
 : The communication between an information processing system, such as a computer, and the outside world, possibly a human or another information processing system.
 Inputs are the signals or data received by the system and outputs are the signals or data sent from it.&nbsp;[†](#w-io)

+Instance store
+: Storage capacity located on disks physically attached to the respective host machine.
+In cloud computing, an instance store is used for temporary storage.

 Instance variable
 : A variable defined in a class for which each instantiated object of the class has a separate copy, or instance.
 An instance variable is declared in a class but outside a constructor, method, or block; it is created when an object is instantiated.
 Instance variables are accessible to all constructors, methods, and blocks in the class.&nbsp;[†](#w-instance-variable)